Fertility

 Does birth control affect fertility long term?

 As there are many different types of birth control methods aside from the contraceptive pill, there are often questions asked about whether any of them may affect fertility in the long term.
 The nature of contraception is to not affect long-term fertility, but rather to stop any short-term chances of pregnancy whilst it may be unwanted.
-The most effective form of contraception methods are said to be around 99% effective.
+The most effective form of contraception methods are said to be around 99% effective (NHS, 2024).
 These are:

 Tips for getting pregnant after the pill

-When you come off your chosen birth control method you may be wondering about tips on how you can get pregnant.
-The fact of the matter is, once your periods return you will be no more or less fertile than prior to going on the pill.
-There are supplements however that you can take in order to boost your fertility levels.
 As well as this, you can even do home tests that allow you to monitor certain aspects of both female and male fertility.
 For example, you can do ovulation tests to discover when you are most fertile, or a man can do a sperm concentration test to discover if his sperm concentration is high or low.
 These tests can be purchased online, and are great at giving you an insight into your fertility after you have decided to stop actively using contraception.
-When you know your body better, you will have a greater chance of getting pregnant.

 Here to help you